RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 ## Simulations
 In their original study, Hoy and colleagues simulated a measurement along 32 diffusion direction with diffusion weighting b-values of 500 and 1500 $s.mm^{-2}$ and with six b-value=0 images.
-These simulations correspond to the results reported in Fig.5 of the original article.
+These simulations correspond to the results reported in figure 5 of the original article.
 We conducted Monte Carlo simulations using the multi-tensor simulation module available in Dipy and using identical simulated acquisition parameters.
 As in the original article, fitting procedures are tested for voxels with five different FA values